Breed Profile of The Golden Sex Link Chicken

 To provide proper care for your Golden Sex Link chickens, start with a well-designed coop.
 Ensure your coop has enough space for your chickens to move around comfortably.
 They are social birds, so keep them in a flock of at least two or three birds.

 Provide secure roosting areas and nest boxes for laying eggs.
-It’s crucial to protect them from predators, so consider sealing chicken coop areas as needed based on local threats.
+Protecting them from predators is crucial, so consider sealing chicken coop areas as needed based on local threats.
 During cold winters, use heat lamps to keep the coop warm and provide bedding free from mites or change it regularly.

 Feeding Requirements